 “Is that a doctor?”
 I asked the guy hugging the driver.
 “He’s a cop,” the man answered.
 “It’s all my fault,” the driver said, and repeated the words, over and over.
 She was a blonde in her mid-20s, wearing a short, black dress that reminded me, oddly, of Jackie Kennedy’s widow’s weeds.
 Tears were spilling from under her glasses and onto her baby face.

 “It’s okay,” the man said, patting her back.
 “You didn’t mean it.
 It was an accident.”

 The cop who’d been talking to the driver walked back to his car and returned in a Maricopa County Sheriff’s Department windbreaker.
 A short, wiry Phoenix policeman appeared, and made himself busy examining the point of collision.
 The man’s bike was a Honda, apparently an older model.
+It had left a deep dent in the body of the car.
 The cyclist was still lying on his side, rocking slightly.

-Gradually, with a protracted effort, he sat up.
+With a protracted effort, he sat up.
+Everyone stopped talking and stared.
 Squinting at the driver through pale eyes, he looked for a moment very much like Steve McQueen.

 “You just had to pull out in front of me, huh?” he said.
 The cop told him to lie back down.

 “You’re pretty tough,” I told him.
 “I could never have done that.”

 “He probably didn’t roll right,” the man hugging the driver said.

 The paramedics arrived, strapped the driver to a board, loaded the board onto a stretcher, and packed stretcher, board and driver into an ambulance.
 The Phoenix policeman listened to my version of events and took down my contact information.
 I asked if I could go, and he said I could, so I took my Thirstbuster and left.